alphagov/govuk-import-export-prototype/answer/choosing-export-market-ukti.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-Get advice and support from UK Trade and Investment (UKTI) to start or grow your business overseas.
+Get advice and support from UK Trade and Investment (UKTI) to grow your business overseas.

 [Contact your local UKTI office](https://www.contactus.ukti.gov.uk/office-finder/) to get help with: